KujawinskiLaboratory/SkyMat/Example_Dataset/Example_Output/Example_Output_Readme.md

   * ${OutputConcentration} - `nM` (if input concentration was ng/mL or ng) or `pM` (if input concentration was pg/mL or pg).
   * ${SILISType} - `C13` or `D5`
   * ${FilteringUsed} - unfiltered (filename ends after SILISType) or `filtered` where values less than the LOD are replaced with `NAN`
-  * Note: LODs are calculated using the following guidelines in: [ICH HARMONISED TRIPARTITE GUIDELINE.
-International conference on harmonisation 270 of technical requirements for registration of pharmaceuticals for human use.](https://database.ich.org/sites/default/files/Q2%28R1%29%20Guideline.pdf).
+  * Note: LODs are calculated based on the `Standard Deviation of the Response and the Slope` according to: [ICH HARMONISED TRIPARTITE GUIDELINE.
+International conference on harmonisation 270 of technical requirements for registration of pharmaceuticals for human use.](https://database.ich.org/sites/default/files/Q2%28R1%29%20Guideline.pdf) The code has been modified to take into account very large curves and using only the low-end portion of the curve required to have (1) a minimum of 4 data-points and (2) encompass the calculated LOQ.

 * ${polarity}_heavy${SILISType}_considerSkyline_flags.txt - Flags generated due to sample concentrations exceeding the standard curve or missing confirm ions (listed with the percentage missing).
   * ${polarity} - `pos` or `neg`